Professor International Humanitarian Law and Human Rights

 - Duffy H. (2018), Guidelines for Addressing the Threats and Challenges of “Foreign Terrorist Fighters” within a Human Rights Framework.
 Warsaw: OSCE Office for Democratic Institutions and Human Rights (ODIHR).

-- Duffy H. (2018), Strategic Litigation Impacts: Torture in Custody, Comparative Study of Argentina, Kenya and Turkey.
-New York: Open Society Foundation.
+- Duffy H. (2018), Strategic Litigation Impacts: Torture in Custody (Comparative Study of Argentina, Kenya and Turkey).
+New York: Open Society Foundations-Open Society Justice Initiative.

 - Duffy H. (2017), Detention and Interrogation Abroad: The ‘Extraordinary Rendition’ Programme.
-In: Nollkaemper A., Plakokefalos I. (Eds.)
+In: Nollkaemper A. & Plakokefalos I. (Eds.)
 The Practice of Shared Responsibility in International Law.
-Shared Responsibility in International Law: Cambridge University Press.
+Shared Responsibility in International Law Cambridge: Cambridge University Press.
 89-127.

 - Duffy H. (2016), Litigating Modern Day Slavery in Regional Courts: A Nascent Contribution, Journal of International Criminal Justice 14(2): 375-403.